[42-hour evening program/Starts Monday, 24th April]

 Audio Engineering Fundamentals (AEF) is perfect for those new to audio engineering and music production.
-Topics covered in this 42-hour course include recording techniques, microphones, digital audio workstations, and mixing/mastering.
+Topics covered include recording techniques, microphones, digital audio workstations, and mixing/mastering.
 You’ll also have the opportunity to record in Studio West’s famed Studio A under the guidance of our experienced instructors!

 This 42-hour course starts on Monday, 24th April.
 All class dates are listed on our sign-up form.

 Earlybird special: SAVE $400 by signing up before Monday, 27th March.